45th Portable Surgical Hospital: Decorations

-Distinctive Unit Insignia
+Distinctive unit insignia

 Description

 A silver color metal and enamel device 1 1/4 inches (3.18 cm) in height overall consisting of a black Chinthe astride a silver cross issuing from a Taeguk between two maroon fleams.
 All in front and below a stylized palm branch with two oak leaves proper.

 Symbolism

 Maroon and white are the colors used for the Medical Department.
 The Chinthe or Burmese griffin, taken from the seal of Burma, refers to the Hospital's service in that area during World War II.
 The Taeguk alludes to the Hospital's service in Korea and together with the two fleams (a heraldic surgical instrument used in early medicine) represents the two campaigns in Korea.
 The fleams and cross further symbolize the basic mission of the Surgical Hospital.
 The palm symbolizes long life and the oak leaves strength and bravery.

 Background

 The distinctive unit insignia was approved on 3 September 1969.